Repurposed Nightstands create Vertical Storage

 Disassemble repurposed nightstands

-Cut nightstand bottom with circular saw
+Cut the nightstand bottom with a circular saw

 Design vertical storage with repurposed nightstands

 I removed the molding and the top of the bottom nightstand.
-I really don’t want to deal with the seam on the side…
+I don’t want to deal with the seam on the side…

 Easy vertical storage